 Maintaining Your System

-Fish are essential components of an aquaponics system.
-They must feed every day to keep them healthy.
-Feed them at least twice a day with a quality diet, and while feeding them, it is also important to monitor their behavior inside the fish tank.
-Feed fish only on what they will consume in 5 minutes, remove any uneaten food after feeding to avoid unwanted water quality issues.
-To calculate the amount of feed needed in your system, use this formula: 20 g of feed per square meter of Deep Water Culture growing area.
+You need to feed the fish properly to keep them healthy.
+Feed them at least twice a day with an excellent quality diet, and while feeding them, monitor their behavior inside the fish tank.
+Feed the fish only what they can consume in 5 minutes.
+Remove any uneaten food after feeding to avoid unwanted water quality issues.
+To calculate the amount of feed needed in your system, use this formula: 20 g of feed per meter of floating raft growing area.

 If you have a lower pH, you can make adjustments using pH-up products, which usually contain potassium hydroxide and potassium carbonate.
 Add little at a time until your water pH is raised to the proper level.

 Check the ammonia levels weekly to note any problem that can become disastrous.
 A sudden rise in the ammonia level, for example, is an indicator that the system may have a dead fish.
 The levels may not exceed 0.5 ppm.
 On the other hand, nitrate levels must be checked monthly and must not exceed 150 ppm.
 Levels that go further indicate that the plants in the system absorb less nitrogen in the nitrogen released by nitrifying bacteria.
 You can solve this by adding more plants or harvesting some fish.

 Monitor your fish tank's temperature to check if it is within the ideal range for your fish.
 When necessary, adjust to the right range to ensure that your fish are healthy.

 Tend to your plants as you would a regular garden, except you will not seed any weeds.
 Check for plant diseases and insects.
 To keep the balance of your system, plant new crops after harvesting.